OMEGA process

 The OMEGA process ("Only MEG Advantage") is a chemical process discovered by the Shell Global Solutions company that is used to produce ethylene glycol from ethylene.
-This process comprises two steps, the controlled oxidation of ethylene to ethylene oxide, and the net hydrolysis of ethylene oxide to monoethylene glycol (MEG).
+This process comprises two steps, the controlled oxidation of ethylene to ethylene oxide, and the net hydrolysis of ethylene oxide to monoethylene glycol (MEG), mediated by catalytic carbon dioxide.
 The first chemical plant using the OMEGA process was started in South Korea.
 Subsequent OMEGA plants have been started in Saudi Arabia and Singapore.
 Shell claims that this process, compared to conventional ones, does not produce higher glycols, uses less steam and water, and generates less waste.

 Ethylene oxidation

 To produce ethylene oxide, ethylene is oxidized with dioxygen in the presence of a silver catalyst.
 Some ethylene is over-oxidized to carbon dioxide and water, which is wasteful; early processes only gave ~ 65% selectivity for ethylene oxide as a result.
 In the OMEGA process, over-oxidation is reduced by including ethyl chloride as a moderator.